Janga-Lab/Nm-Nano1/README.md

 # Running  Nm-Nano:

-In order to run  Nm-Nano, the user has do the following:
+In order to run  Nm-Nano, the user has to do the following:

 1- Ensure that BED file that highlights the Nm modified locations on the whole genome is in the same path where  main.py file exists:
 2- Run the following python command: